Can a Tenant Sue a Landlord for Injury?

 Reasons to File a Lawsuit Against Your Landlord

 Primarily, small claims courts deal with cases involving small sums of money.
 The value of a small claims court case is generally capped at $20,000.
-Tenants can sue landlords in small claims court if the goal is to:
+Tenants can court if the goal is to:

 |Sue Your Landlord for Bodily Injury as a Result of Negligence||If you are physically injured on the property as a direct result of your landlord’s negligence, you may have grounds to sue.
 If you slipped down steps which required repair or if carcinogens like asbestos were blatantly disregarded, causing your health to fail, your landlord may be at fault.|